sftpgo/docs/docs/tutorials/two-factor-authentication.md

   },
 ```

 The `issuer` and `algo` are visible/used in the authenticators apps.
 For example, you could set your company/organization name as `issuer` and an `algo` appropriate for your target apps/devices.
 The supported algorithms are: `sha1`, `sha256`, `sha512`. `sha1` is the [RFC 6238](https://datatracker.ietf.org/doc/html/rfc6238){:target="_blank"} default and works with every authenticator app.
-App support for `sha256` and `sha512` varies: Google Authenticator (since 2023), Aegis, FreeOTP, Bitwarden, 2FAS and Ente Auth honor the configured algorithm, while several popular apps — notably Microsoft Authenticator, Authy, Duo Mobile and 1Password — generate `sha1` codes regardless of the configured algorithm, so the passcode verification during setup fails for them.
+App support for `sha256` and `sha512` varies: Google Authenticator (since 2023), Aegis, FreeOTP, Bitwarden, 2FAS and Ente Auth honor the configured algorithm, while several popular apps — notably Microsoft Authenticator, Authy, Duo Mobile and 1Password — generate `sha1` codes regardless of the configured algorithm.
+SFTPGo detects this during setup and reports a dedicated error suggesting a compatible app or a configuration that uses `sha1`.
 Please check the compatibility with your target apps/devices before setting a different algorithm.

 You can also define multiple configurations, for example one that uses `sha256` or `sha512` and another one that uses `sha1` and instruct your users to use the appropriate configuration for their devices/apps.
 The algorithm should not be changed if there are users or admins using the configuration.
 The `name` is visible to the users/admins when they select the 2FA configuration to use and it must be unique.
 A configuration name should not be changed if there are users or admins using it.

 SFTPGo can use 2FA for `HTTP`, `SSH` (SFTP, SCP) and `FTP` protocols.

+:information_source: Each passcode is accepted only once, as required by [RFC 6238](https://datatracker.ietf.org/doc/html/rfc6238){:target="_blank"}.
+With a [shared data provider](../config-file.md#data-provider) (`is_shared` set to `1`) the guarantee applies across all instances.

 ## Enable 2FA for admins

-Each admin can view/change his/her two-factor authentication by selecting the `Two-Factor Auth` link from the top-right web UI menu.
+Each admin can view and change their own two-factor authentication settings by selecting the `Two-Factor Auth` link from the top-right web UI menu.

 ![Admin 2FA](../assets/img/admin-2FA.png){data-gallery="admin-2fa"}